 V2 document add solution #2 which repurposes the existing “scaling_matrix_for_lfnst_disabled_flag” to disable scaling list for both LFNST and ACT coded block.

+V3 document add solution #3 and #4, which add a new SPS flag instead of APS.

 Introduction

 In VVC Draft 8, adaptive colour transform (ACT) is introduced for 4:4:4 RGB video signals.
 ACT can be controlled at the CU level flag (cu_act_enabled_flag).
 When ACT is applied to the current CU, colour space of the residual signals is converted from RGB (GBR) to YCgCo.
 In general, correlation between residual signals of three components in RGB domain is stronger than that in YCgCo domain, which means that the energy distribution of transform coefficients in RGB and YCgCo domain would be different.